 A Place of Pilgrimage

-As well as being an important defensive site Durham was also an important place of pilgrimage.
+As well as being an important defensive site Durham was an important place of pilgrimage.
 The early cathedral and shrine at Durham were visited by hundreds of pilgrims who came to visit Durham in the same way as the pilgrims who had visited Lindisfarne a century before.

 Among the visitors to Durham was King Canute the Dane (1017 – 1035), who as a mark of respect, walked six miles bare footed to the site from Garmondsway, which is now a deserted medieval village situated near Coxhoe.
-Wearing the attire of a monk out of respect for Saint Cuthbwert, legend has it that he trimmed his hair and donned a cloak at the nearby village of Trimdon before making his journey from nearby Garmondsway.
+Wearing the attire of a monk out of respect for Saint Cuthbert, legend has it that he trimmed his hair and donned a cloak at the nearby village of Trimdon before making his journey from nearby Garmondsway.

 As a gift King Canute returned some of the land that had been taken from the Bishops of Durham by his Viking ancestors.
 The land included the large estate owned by King Canute in the Tees valley, centred upon Staindrop and Gainford, near Darlington.